TalaoDAO/AltMe/assets/terms/mobile_cgu_en.md

 ## Subcontracting

-Talao reserves the right to have all or part of the services covered by these conditions performed by any other subcontracting company of its choice, Talao remaining solely responsible towards the user, on condition for it to take action against its subcontractors.
+Web3 Digital Wallet reserves the right to have all or part of the services covered by these conditions performed by any other subcontracting company of its choice, Talao remaining solely responsible towards the user, on condition for it to take action against its subcontractors.

-## Assignment

-Talao reserves the right to assign the T & Cs, and therefore the contractual relations, to any third party of its choice.

-## Evidence agreement

-Talao and the user agree that in the event of a dispute, the following are admissible as evidence before the courts:

-* the means of Identification (Username, secret codes, etc.) used in the context of the Site, application as well as signatures and Identification procedures;
-* the electronic signatures used and the agreements concluded thanks to these signatures within the framework of the Site as well as the stipulations accepted between the parties;
-* connection data relating to actions carried out from the user's Professional Digital Identity Service;

-Evidence to the contrary can be adduced.

-## Miscellaneous provisions

-### No waiver

-The fact that the user and / or Talao does not invoke a breach by the defaulting party of any of the obligations resulting from the T & Cs cannot be interpreted as a waiver of the obligation in question.

-### Partial

-invalidity The invalidity of any clause of the T & Cs does not affect the validity of the other clauses; it continues in the absence of the canceled mechanism, unless the canceled clause makes the continuation of contractual relations impossible or unbalanced with respect to the initial agreements.

-### Notification

-Any notification required hereunder must be made to the other party in writing, by registered letter with acknowledgment of receipt, or by any other means the receipt of which can be proven, to the address indicated at the top of the present or at any other address that one of the parties may subsequently indicate to the other in writing in accordance with this article.
-This notification will be considered as received by a party on the date of the first working day following its first presentation to that party.

-### Complaints
+## Complaints

 All complaints must be addressed to customer service.